 - Library Science

 - International Relations/Diplomacy

 - Faculty have published/presented at the regional and national level in the field of history.

-- Students can participate in missions and educational trips, both domestically and abroad–in Europe, India, Haiti, South America, Asia, Dominican Republic, the Middle East and in a variety of cities across the United States.
+- Students can participate in missions and education trips, both domestically and abroad—in Europe, India, Haiti, South American, Asia, the Dominican Republic, the Middle East, and in a variety of cities across the United States.

 - Our degree programs emphasize empirical methods and conceptual analysis, as well as specific research skills relevant to many types of jobs and further professional training.

 - Present original research at academic conferences, fully funded by the history department.